CMS Landscape

 In short: A headless CMS is all about flexibility and freedom in content management.
 With its API-first approach, headless CMS enables businesses to scale and stay agile.

-Headless CMS and Traditional CMS compared
+Comparison of Headless CMS and Traditional CMS

 In contrast, a headless CMS provides a more dynamic and agile content delivery method.